wp-plugins/si-contact-form/readme.txt

  * Configure Options from Admin panel.
  * Uses simple inline error messages.
  * Reloads form data and warns user if user forgets to fill out a field.
- * Validates syntax of E-mail address (user@aol = bad, user@aol.com = good).
+ * Validates syntax of E-mail address.
- * Optional redirect to home page after message sent.
+ * Optional redirect to any URL after message sent.
- * Valid HTML, Section 508 and WAI Accessibility HTML Validation.
+ * Valid coding for HTML, XHTML, Section 508, and WAI Accessibility.
  * JavaScript is not required.
  * Setting to hide the CAPTCHA from logged in users and or admins.
  * Multi "E-mail to" contact support.
  * Auto form fill for logged in users.
  * Customizable form field titles.
+ * Customizable CSS style.
  * Sends E-mail with UTF-8 character encoding for US and International character support.
  * I18n language translation support (see FAQ)